microsoft/hlsl-specs/docs/Process.md

 deferred may be provided with some justification for the deferral although the requirements for justification are not high and could be as simple as "insufficient resources".

+## Filing Issues

+This repository provides three custom issue templates:

+1. Feature Request
+2. Proposal
+3. Spec

+When filing feature requests please use the _Feature Request_ template.
+The more detailed information you can provide in a feature request the easier it is for our team to scope, prioritize, design and implement the requested feature.

+When filing issues relating to a currently in-progress proposal (i.e. any proposal not **Completed** or **Rejected**), use the _Proposal Follow-up_ template.

+When filing issues relating to a completed feature or specification document please use the _Spec_ template.